MuleSoft Pricing Model: Costs, Plans and What You Are Really Paying (2026 Guide)

 1. API Volume Pricing: When Growth Increases Your MuleSoft Bill

-API traffic is charged based on volume, which increases cost as public or mobile usage grows.
-This model suits low-volume APIs but becomes expensive for large or unpredictable traffic patterns.
+API traffic is charged based on volume, which increases cost as public, partner, or mobile usage grows.
+This model suits low-volume, internal APIs but becomes expensive for any interface exposed to consumer or partner traffic at scale.

 Automation Credits and AI Usage: Where Costs Add Up Fast

-Automation and agent-driven capabilities are priced using Automation Credits, which are consumed based on execution activity.
+Automation and agent-driven capabilities are priced using Automation Credits, which are consumed at different rates depending on task type.

 1. How Automation Credits Are Consumed Across Tasks